jungmannlab/picasso/README.md

 ## Requirements
 ### Python 3.* (tested with 3.5)
-I suggest installing it with [Anaconda](https://www.continuum.io/downloads) which comes bundled with many useful third-party packages and a package manager which removes the pain of building some packages by yourself.
+I suggest installing it with [Anaconda / Miniconda](https://www.continuum.io/downloads) which comes bundled with many useful third-party packages and a package manager which removes the pain of building some packages by yourself.

 ### Python packages
-Various Python packages need to be installed.
-Find out which by looking at either the source code or error messages when running Picasso programs.
+A few third-party Python packages are required.
+It is recommended to install them via `conda` (add channels if necessary):
+`conda install h5py lmfit matplotlib numba numpy pyqt pyyaml scikit-learn tifffile tqdm`

 ## Installation
 The described procedure is intended for Windows.
 The equivalent steps for Linux or OSX are not documented.